 The Group's policy is to ensure that it will always have sufficient cash to allow it to meet its liabilities when they become due.
 To achieve this aim, the Group finances its operations through a mix of equity and borrowings.
+The

-The Group's objective is to provide funding for future growth and achieve a balance between continuity and flexibility through its bank facilities and future intergroup loans.
+Group's objective is to provide funding for future growth and achieve a balance between continuity and flexibility through its bank facilities and future intergroup loans.

 The Board receives cash flow projections on a regular basis as well as information regarding cash balances.
-At the end of the financial year, and following the capital raise and the factoring facilities put in place in 2016, these projections indicated that the Group expected to have sufficient liquid resources for a period of at least twelve months from the date of signing of these financial statements, to meet its obligations under all reasonably expected circumstances.
+At the end of the financial year these projections indicated that the Group is expected to have sufficient liquid resources for a period of at least twelve months from the date of signing of these financial statements, to meet its obligations under all reasonably expected circumstances.
 Accordingly, the Board has adopted the going concern basis.